code-n-conquer/OTA_Design/README.md

 - **Process Technology**: Implemented using GPDK90 technology, with each transistor having a length of 0.5 µm.

 ## Shortcomings
-- **Gain Specs not met**: 70 V/V(close to 37 dB) is a very high gain which could not be provided by this amplifier.
-This amplifier can generate a maximum gain of 48 V/V (33.59 dB) for ICMR- and 40V/V (32 dB) for ICMR+.
 - **Phase Margin**: At this point, phase margin is not included in the design.
 It will be added soon.

 ## Project Structure